Power Automate

 Go to Foundry portal

-Create lead qualification foundry endpoint environment variable
+I created the lead qualification foundry endpoint environment variable

-Create lead qualification foundry api key environment variable
+I created the lead qualification foundry api key environment variable

 +New|Table|Tables